Piezo-orbital backaction force in a rare-earth doped crystal: Conclusion

 \section{Conclusion}

-In this work we have considered a hybrid system composed of a collection of around $5\cdot 10^{14}$ identical rare earth ions embedded in a bulk crystal, and coupled to internal strain.
-We have evidenced the generation of a mechanical response within this hybrid system under resonant light excitation, that we find to correspond to the sum of two optomechanical backaction processes: a conservative process related to the geometric shape change of the electronic orbitals (piezoscopic effect), and a dissipative process related to the phonons generated throughout the atomic relaxation (photothermal effect).
-The resonant nature of the two effects and their connection to the internal atomic state dynamics was confirmed.
-This demonstration was performed at room temperature but could in principle be transposed to cryogenic temperatures where rare-earth ion-doped crystals exhibit exceptional coherence properties.
+In this work we have considered a hybrid optomechanical system composed of an ensemble of identical rare earth ions embedded in a bulk crystal, and coupled to internal strain.
+We have evidenced the generation of a mechanical response within this system under resonant atomic excitation, which we find to be driven by two fundamental contributions: First, a conservative backaction force coined as \emph{piezo-orbital}, appearing with the promotion of the atoms to an excited state.
+This effect is expected in all impurity-doped crystals and reflects the interplay between the ions' orbital shape and the crystal field in their host matrix.
+The second contribution corresponds to a dissipative, photothermal backaction force associated with the non-radiative relaxation dynamics of the rare-earth ions.
+The resonant nature of the two effects and their fundamental connection to the internal atomic state dynamics were quantitatively confirmed.

-A hybrid system generally couples a mechanical degree of freedom to a quantum emitter exhibiting both radiative and non-radiative relaxation mechanisms.
-This work shows for the first time the inseparable nature of these two mechanisms.
-This approach sheds new light on hybrid systems and on the comprehension of non-conservative relaxation mechanisms to determine their fundamental quantum limits.
-It also paves the way towards a yet unexplored hybrid optomechanics paradigm, where the inevitable photothermal effects are not only comprehensively understood, but tunable to a certain extent.
-This work confirms the high potential of rare-earth-based systems in the swarming field of quantum technologies.